Chesapeake Bay Retriever Dog Breed

 Chesapeake Bay Retrievers are sturdy looking dogs and most aspects of their appearance are made for water.
 They have a double coat in which the under layer is soft, dense, wooly and oily.
 The oiliness of the skin and undercoat further protect them from freezing waters in cold climates by making them water resistant.
 The outer layer is short, wavy and rough.
 The jaws of the Chessie are long and strong which enable them to get a good hold on the game birds they retrieve and they have amber to yellow eyes that give them a lively and expressive look.
 Members of this breed have small, loosely hanging ears set at the top of the head.
 Their chest is wide and deep and they have medium length, well-muscled legs with webbed feet.
 They are somewhat longer than tall with slightly feathered tail held high.
 Every facet of this breed's physique lends to powerful swimming skills.

-Chesapeake Bay Retriever Coloring
+Chesapeake Bay Retriever Colors

 Chesapeake Bay Retriever Variations